 Although it's not far from Bodhgaya, Gaya couldn't be more different.
 Foreign tourists may wish to skip this rather noisy and unappealing town, which is a major center for Hindu pilgrims.
-The main attraction is the Vishnupad Temple, with its huge footprint of Lord Vishnu imprinted on rock.
+The main attraction is the Vishnupad Temple, with its huge footprint of Lord Vishnu imprinted on the rock.
 Unfortunately, non-Hindus aren't allowed inside the temple.
 Pilgrims come to Gaya to perform the holy "Pinda Dan" ritual for their deceased elders, which Lord Ram and his wife Sita are said to have carried out there.
 The ritual is believed to liberate the souls of the deceased, as well as provide salvation and release from rebirth.